-Use private diplomacy to explore ways to prevent and resolve conflicts
+- Use private diplomacy to explore ways to prevent and resolve conflicts. - Promote inclusive dialogue as the foundation for achieving just and sustainable peace, highlighting the role of women within security and defence dialogue as well as peacebuilding.

-- Promote inclusive dialogue as the foundation for achieving just and sustainable peace, highlighting the role of women within security and defence dialogue as well as peace-building. - Urge states to engage in constructive dialogue in multilateral fora, highlighting issues where common ground can be found amid deepening divisions.
+• Urge states to engage in constructive dialogue in multilateral fora, highlighting issues where common ground can be found amid deepening divisions.

-The international peace and security architecture is protected and reformed
+The international peace and security architecture is protected and reformed e Elders' strategy 2023-2

-- Use our credibility as international leaders to push for reform of the institutions managing peace and security, particularly the UN Security Council. - Identify and champion ambitious, politically feasible reform proposals, including through engagement with a range of initiatives led by the UN and others.
+- Use our credibility as international leaders to push for reform of the institutions managing peace and security, particularly the UN Security Council. - Identify and champion ambitious, politically feasible reform proposals, including through engagement with a range of initiatives led by the UN and others feeding into the UN Summit of the Future in 2024.